 Goods and services

-Moreover, boarding the fact that goods and services are often intertwined can be a challenge.
+Moreover, the fact that goods and services are often intertwined can be challenging.
 However, there’s no need to be in-depth.
-It should suffice to use your child’s favorite game or toy as an example.
+Using your child’s favorite game or toy as an example should suffice.

-Money starts losing a bit of its glamour for early teens.
-They understand that soon they’ll have to manage their own financial matters and it’s up to you to make that as easy as possible for them.
+Money starts losing a bit of its glamour in the early teens.
+They understand that soon they’ll have to manage their own financial matters, and it’s up to you to make that as easy as possible for them.

 So, it’s time to get down to the nitty-gritty:

-These concepts impart the consequence of money to your child.
+These concepts impact the consequence of money on your child.

 Let’s face it, credit can be scary.
 But it doesn’t have to be.
 Instead of even mentioning the word credit or outlining its real-world consequences, you can drive a simple lesson home: don’t spend more than you have or can afford.